wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 falls into the range of both links, then it will be sent down.
 This is exactly what will happen if point-to-point memory links are used, i.e., all event objects sent with `forwardByAddress()` will be sent downwards (for more complicated topologies, this is not guaranteed).
+A heavily used paradigm of this function is to create a new event and copy the address from an earlier request, or duplicate an earlier request, and then call `forwardByAddress()` on the new event.
+This is likely the case where an existing request is forwarded to a lower level, because it could not be satisfied at the current level, or the current cache generates a request on its own, and sends it down.
+The source and destination fields of event objects sent this way still need to be valid, though, as these two fields might be needed when creating the response event object at the lower level.

 The base class also defines stub functions for each type of coherence message it may receive, with the name being